 Hypertension is a common condition that leaves you at risk for several serious health concerns.
-At Family Medical Wellness Center in Elkridge, Maryland, board-certified family medicine physician Rubina Alvi, MD, and her team offer disease management, helping men and women find the right treatments and lifestyle modifications to get their condition under control.
+At Family Medical Wellness Center in Elkridge, Columbia and Ellicott City, Maryland, board-certified family medicine physician Rubina Alvi, MD, and her team offer disease management, helping men and women find the right treatments and lifestyle modifications to get their condition under control.
 To speak with Dr. Alvi about managing your hypertension, call the Howard County office, or request an appointment online today.

 Hypertension, also known as high blood pressure, is a condition that occurs when the pressure of blood moving through your artery walls is too high.
 Hypertension can cause many serious health risks, such as heart failure, stroke, and heart attack.
 Many adults have hypertension for years without noticing signs or symptoms.